-ONLY TO BE USED IF YOU DO NOT HAVE CPOMS ACCESS Safeguarding Record of Concern
+ONLY TO BE USED IF YOU DO NOT HAVE CPOMS ACCESS

+Safeguarding Record of Concern

-Pupil's Details: Does the pupil know this form has been completed?
-Name Yes No House Why are you concerned about this pupil?
+Pupil's Details: Does the pupil know this form has been Name completed?
+House Yes No Why are you concerned about this pupil?
 (Please provide a description of any incidents/conversations and the dates they occurred.
 You must make clear what is fact and what is opinion or hearsay.
 You must not ask the pupil leading questions or try to investigate the concern yourself.)
 What have you observed and when?
 (This relates to anything you have personally witnessed) What have you been told and when?
 (Write here anything you have been told by the pupil or another person.
 Be clear about who has said what) What have you heard and when?
-(This may be third-party information that is relevant but as yet unsubstantiated)
+(This may be third-party information that is relevant but as yet unsubstantiated) () and party into matter that is relevant and as yet unbassiantiated)

 Do the pupil's parents know this form has been completed?
 (Parents should not be contacted by anyone in the School if this could place the pupil at risk)

-V

 Yes No

-Does the pupil have any visible injury or have they told you they have been injured?
-Yes No
+Poes the pupil have any visible injury or have have any vis re they told you they have been injured?

 If Yes, has medical advice been sought?

 Date and time of this record: Signature:

 Full name:

-Name and position of the person this record was handed to:
+Name and position of the person this record was handed to: Date and time the above person received this record:

--

-Date and time the above person received this record: